guilherme-aroliveira/aws-ec2-project/README.md

-# Lab AWS EC2
+# AWS EC2 Project
-This repo demonstrates how deploy multiple EC2 instances on AWS
+This repo demonstrates how to deploy multiple EC2 instances on AWS